-The Coast Guard proposes to establish special local regulations during the “Pride of Baltimore Recycled Regatta”, a marine event to be held August 2, 2008 on the waters of the Patapsco River, Inner Harbor, Baltimore, MD.
+The Coast Guard is establishing temporary special local regulations during the “Catholic Charities Dragon Boat Races,” a marine event to be held September 18, 2004, on the waters of the Patapsco River, Inner Harbor, Baltimore, MD.
 These special local regulations are necessary to provide for the safety of life on navigable waters during the event.
-This action is intended to temporarily restrict vessel traffic in a portion of the Baltimore Inner Harbor during the event.
+This action is intended to temporarily restrict vessel traffic in a portion of the Inner Harbor during the event.

 FOR FURTHER INFORMATION CONTACT: